ItsmeCurly/fishVR/README.md

-# fishVR

 A COS 598: Computer Vision term project at the University of Maine.

-Code for Yolov3 from https://github.com/ayooshkathuria/YOLO_v3_tutorial_from_scratch
+Code for Yolov3 and Deepsort from https://github.com/mikel-brostrom/Yolov3_DeepSort_Pytorch